The ExposUM Institute Welcomes Patrick Allard – Workshop on April 27

 📅Monday, April 27, from 9:00 a.m. to 12:30 p.m.📍

-We are offering a workshop on the topic "From Research to Public Policy"
+A workshop is being offered on the topic “From Research to Public Policy”

-At this workshop, meet Patrick Allard (University of California), a toxicology researcher who serves on California’s Committee on Toxic Substances.
-His dual role as both researcher and regulator allows him to provide concrete insights into how science can shape public policy on environmental health.
+At this workshop, meet Patrick Allard (University of California), a toxicology researcher who serves on the California Committee for the Regulation of Toxic Substances.
+His dual role as a researcher and regulator allows him to provide concrete insights into how science can shape public policy on environmental health.

-We will also have the opportunity to hear from Christelle Gramaglia, a researcher at UMR G-EAU, and Viviane Thivent, directorof IECSEA, both of whom are involved withthe Aude Institute for Environmental Health and Citizen Engagement.
-They will discuss their projects “participatory pollution inventory” and “garden pollution.”
+We will also have the opportunity to hear from Christelle Gramaglia, a researcher at UMR G-EAU, and Viviane Thivent, directorof IECSEA, both of whom are actively involved inthe Aude Ecocitoyen Institute for Environmental Health.
+In particular, they will discuss their projects on “participatory pollution inventories” and “pollution in gardens.”
 This citizen-led approach to monitoring and advocacy embodies another possible aspect of the “science-policy” interface.

 How can your research influence public policy?

 During this workshop, you will gain comparative insights into approaches to the science-policy interface at the local, national, and global levels, as well as across various sectors (environment, health, food).
-In the second part of the workshop, we will guide you through a reflective session to help you incorporate this dimension into your projects.
+In the second part of the workshop, we will guide you through a reflective session to help you develop this aspect in your projects.

 On the agenda:

-• Feedback: How Can We Effectively Influence Public Policy?
+• Lessons Learned: How Can We Effectively Influence Public Policy?

-• Hands-on Workshop: Incorporating the Science-Policy Dimension into YOUR Projects
+• Hands-On Workshop: Incorporating the Science-Decision Dimension into YOUR Projects

 • Montpellier Process Partnership: Local, National, and Global Perspectives

-This is particularly relevant if: You work on environmental pollutants, endocrine disruptors, or public health, or if you want to make your research actionable for policymakers.
+This is particularly relevant if: You are working on environmental pollutants, endocrine disruptors, or public health, or if you want to make your research actionable for policymakers.

-We will tailor our services to the current stage of your project:
+We will offer a tailored approach based on the current stage of your project:

 • Project Completion: How to Capitalize on and Share Your Results with Decision-Makers

-• Project Launch: How to Integrate the Science-Policy Dimension Now
+• Project Launch: How to Integrate the Science-Decision Dimension Right Now

 A unique program, practical advice, and hands-on work on YOUR projects.